Wreck on the Highway (Bruce Springsteen song)

-"Wreck on the Highway" is a song written and performed by Bruce Springsteen.
+"Wreck on the Highway" is a song written and performed by the American singer-songwriter Bruce Springsteen.
 It was originally released as the final track on his fifth album, The River.
 The version released on The River was recorded at The Power Station in New York in March–April 1980.
 As well as being the last track on The River, it was the last song recorded for the album.

 A melancholic song with a false ending, "Wreck on the Highway" features prominent organ and acoustic guitar parts.
 The song is structured as a folk ballad with four verses of five lines each.
-The rhyming pattern of the verse endings is generally A-B-C-C-B, but this is not followed absolutely strictly.
+The rhyme scheme of the verse endings is generally ABCCB, but this is not followed absolutely strictly.
 The lyrics describe a man who witnesses a hit-and-run auto accident on a rainy, isolated highway, and is subsequently haunted by the vision and unable to sleep.
 After the first three verses focus on the specific incident, the last verse broadens the theme to encompass more universal themes of life and death.
 The singer thinks about the life that was lost, and the people who may have loved him, and he knows he will be haunted by the incident for the rest of his life.
-Springsteen has explained the theme by stating that after seeing the accident the singer "realizes that you have a limited number of opportunities to love someone, to do your work, to be part of something, to parent your children, to do something good."
+Springsteen has explained the theme by stating that after seeing the crash, the singer "realizes that you have a limited number of opportunities to love someone, to do your work, to be part of something, to parent your children, to do something good."
 It is directly inspired by Roy Acuff's country song of the same name and similar theme from the 1940s, which is a cover version of the 1938 recorded song, "I Didn't Hear Nobody Pray", by the Dixon Brothers.
-While Springsteen's song has elements of a country arrangement, its music is more haunted and less sentimental.
+While Springsteen's song has elements of a country arrangement, its music is more haunting and less sentimental.